rohan-kekatpure/rohan-kekatpure.github.io/_posts/2022-01-01-getting-started-with-esp8266.md

 [image]
 Microcontrollers sit between the abstract world of bytes and the real world objects you can see and touch.
 Programming microcontrollers is a way to connect these two worlds.
-The satisfaction of getting a sensor reading flashing on a cheap LCD display is known only to those who have spent the hours fighting the electronics.
+The satisfaction of getting a sensor reading flashing on a cheap LCD is known only to those who have spent the hours fighting the electronics.
 Many low-cost (< $10) microcontrollers and development boards have significantly reduced the barrier to get started.
 One such example is the ESP8266 microcontroller chip and the NodeMCU development board.
 I recently got started with this system and the present article is a compilation of step-by-step notes I made while setting up my environment.